kartiksibal/Proposal-Prototype/README.md

 # Proposal-Prototype

 Scraper scrapes data from bug trackers.
-Stores the scraped data into a PostgreSql database using Psycopg2 as ORM and can update the data whenever the user request.
+Stores the scraped data into a PostgreSql database using Psycopg2 and can update the data whenever the user request.

 __It scrapes the following data:__